 The campus sits on more than 650 acres of wilderness, hiking trails, and open fields in Randolph, Vermont, offering lodging, meeting rooms, a dining hall, and, most importantly, space — land, woods, streams, and nature in its abundance.

 Each advisor and student travels by Amtrak train to the campus during a boy’s sophomore year for a weeklong off-campus wilderness-education and applied-classroom-learning experience.

-In short, it is a place absent of iPhones, Snapchat, and technology, where Brunswick boys must truly interact directly with one another and their advisors without distraction.
+In short, it is a place absent of iPhones, Snapchat, and technology, where Brunswick boys must interact directly with one another and their advisors without distraction.
 This unmediated interaction fosters incredibly earnest conversations at times, and just plain entertaining ones at others.